tytydraco/yessleep/out/My_son_keeps_eating_maggots_and_I_dont_know_where_hes_finding_them.md

 A week later I sat down to look through all the video footage, by that time whatever was rotting in my house was starting to stink.
 Believe me, I cleaned the place extremely well, I left no stone unturned when the smell started to penetrate my nostrils, it had to be the source of the maggots.
 There were days of footage to review, so I sat Jake in front of the TV hoping he would leave me to my work.
 Morning turned to noon, noon to dusk, and the security cameras had not given me any results.
 That is until the bedroom camera captured something extremely strange.
 Two nights prior, there was a scene captured of Jake sitting fully upright on the bed.
 Ever since his mom was committed he was sleeping in my bed, only this night he wasn't sleeping.
 That night he just sat there.

-I sped the footage up to 4x the normal speed, and as I tossed in turned for hours on end, he just sat there.
-Until early that morning sometime before the sun rose, Jake hopped out of bed and walked over to the nightstand.
-He pulled out my wife's eyebrow tweezers and headed to the foot of the bed where my leg hung off.
+I sped the footage up to 4x the normal speed, and the video footage showed me tossing and turning for hours on end.
+All the while, he just sat there.
+Until early that morning before the sun rose (the clock in the corner of the footage reading 6 a.m.), Jake hopped out of bed and walked over to the nightstand.
+He pulled out my wife's eyebrow tweezers and headed to the foot of the bed where my legs hung off the end of the footboard.
 For the next half hour or so he picked and slashed at the bottom of my soles, I, however, never awoke.
 I finally saw Jake take his tiny little fingers and pick something off my foot, placing it into his mouth.
-Then I heard my wife's voice faintly whisper in the audio.
+Then I heard my wife's voice faintly whisper in the video's audio.

 "Is it good?"

 "Yes, Mommy" Jake responded turning to face an empty corner of the room.

 "You see, I always feed my little boy."
 Jake smiled warmly.
 Then it dawned on me.
-I ripped the socks off of my feet, twisting my right leg onto my knee.
+I turned away from the security footage, ripping the socks off of my feet, and twisting my right leg onto my knee.
 In a mangled mess of rotten flesh, the maggots wiggled their way in and out of the open wounds.

 "Bugs," Jake said as he somehow made his way to my side.
 I let out a yelp and inched back away from my son.
 He took his hand and picked one of the maggots off of my foot, plopping it into his mouth.
 I wanted to slap it away but was too stunned to do so.
 I finally built up the courage and scooped up my son running him out to the car.
 As I sped to the emergency room, I kept Jake in my line of sight, directly in the center of the rearview mirror.

 I was rushed back to a quiet little room in the emergency department.
 The doctor's gloved hand took my footwear off, and he winced as the smell hit him.
+He inspected my foot closely.

 "Looks like our little friends are helping us out here." 'helping' I thought to myself.